Series 3300 SAS Air Terminal | Hommage À Arne Jacobsen, 1956

 Construction

-Base: Chromed or Powder Coated Tubular Steel
+Base: Custom chromed, treated, or Powder Coated Tubular Steel

-Frame: Solid Beech Wood
+Inner Frame: Solid Beech Wood & chip board (arms)

 Padding: High-Density Polyurethane Foam